MrAlaux/Nugget-Doom/docs/nughud.md

 - ` 0` to forcefully draw them as a single line.
 - ` 1` to forcefully draw them as multiple lines.

-The _Message_ display supports an X position value of `-1` to forcefully draw it at its original X position, where it'll be affected by the _Centered Messages_ setting.
+There is an additional toggle, `nughud_message_defx`, to forcefully draw the _Message_ display at its original X position, where it'll be affected by the _Centered Messages_ setting.

+Note that the _Chat_ display is always drawn from the (widescreen-dependent) left-most border of the screen, regardless of the _Message_ display's X position and alignment.

 ### Stacks